Motors

 Assembly Instructions:

-1. Clip off the motor's power lead and unscrew the back plate of the gear motor with a small phillips head screwdriver.
-Be careful to keep the screws - we'll be using them. mb-screws-out
+- Clip off the motor's power lead and unscrew the back plate of the gear motor with a small phillips head screwdriver.
+Be careful to keep the screws - we'll be using them.

-2. Position the motorboard onto the back of the motor such that the motor fits in the hole.
+- Position the motorboard onto the back of the motor such that the motor fits in the hole.
 Cut and strip the motor wires so that they reach the solder pads on the motor board, and solder them in.
-IMG_20230225_141636

 Desired Improvements

-• The greater the torque and useful voltage range, the better.
+- There might be better motors out there.
+The greater the torque and useful voltage range, the better.
 But it has to be able to tolerate being forcibly stalled by kids holding it when it wants to turn.
+And it has to stand being back driven sometimes cruely.

 Past Revisions